Useful pages on the regulator website

 - If the relevant obligors (as determined in the Compendium) fail to report to the Central Bank such foreign exchange transactions that they are obliged to report, pursuant to the Compendium.

-- If the relevant obligors (as determined in the Compendium) fail to fulfil their obligation to enter a foreign currency into the country through the entities authorised by the Central Bank to do so – that is, banks, stockbrokers and other entities, which are known as the Formal Exchange Market – when such currency has come from international good exports, payments that have accrued abroad for the benefit of Chilean residents or other activities listed in Article 42 of the Organic Constitutional Law of the Central Bank of Chile as determined by the Central Bank.
+- If the relevant obligors (as determined in the Compendium) fail to fulfil their obligation to enter a foreign currency into the country through the entities authorised by the Central Bank to do so – that is, banks, stockbrokers and other entities, which are known as the Formal Exchange Market – when such currency has come from international good exports, payments that have accrued abroad for the benefit of Chilean residents or other activities listed in article 42 of the Organic Constitutional Law of the Central Bank of Chile as determined by the Central Bank.

 The Central Bank is also empowered to apply fines of up to 100% of the total amount of the relevant transaction in cases where there is a breach of the Central Bank’s rules regarding foreign exchange transactions different from those listed above.
-If for any reason whatsoever such total amount cannot be determined, the fine amount shall not exceed approximately US$110,000.
+If for any reason whatsoever such total amount cannot be determined, the fine amount shall not exceed approximately US$200,000.

-Note that in practice these powers are not frequently exercised by the Central Bank, and thus we are not aware of common sanctioning issues or of recent sanctioning procedures in this regard.
+Note that, in practice, these powers are not frequently exercised by the Central Bank, and thus we are not aware of common sanctioning issues or of recent sanctioning procedures in this regard.

 Non-monetary sanctioning powers and behaviour